faq · 33 answers

 Can my coworker see things I shouldn't see?

-No. Slack channel privacy, Notion page sharing, GitHub repo permissions, and Drive file ACLs replicate into Pulse's ResourceAcl rows during connector sync.
-Every retrieval call (Ask, Search, briefings, agent drafts) passes through visibleDocumentIds before returning.
-When Pulse spots context you don't have access to, it tells you and offers a one-click request-access flow that mirrors back to the source tool.
-Every access decision is logged in AuditLog with actor, resource, decision, and timestamp.Will Pulse train AI models on our data?
+No. Slack channel privacy, Confluence page restrictions, GitHub repo permissions, and Drive file ACLs replicate into Pulse during connector sync.
+Notion is the one connector that can't be mirrored per page (its API exposes no per-page permissions), so Notion content is scoped to the installing admin or the whole workspace, chosen at connect time.
+Every answer, search, briefing, and agent draft is filtered through these permissions before you see it.
+When Pulse spots context you don't have access to, it tells you and offers a one-click request-access flow that goes back to the source tool.
+Access requests, agent reads, and API calls are written to the audit log, with who, what, the outcome, and when.Will Pulse train AI models on our data?

-SOC 2 Type II is in progress with audit window closing in Q3.
-GDPR-aligned data handling, DPA available on /dpa, sub-processor list on /legal/subprocessors.
-The product enforces ACL mirroring, audit logging, BYOK for Anthropic, and per-tenant key isolation as engineering invariants, not policy promises.What happens when an agent action goes wrong?
+SOC 2 Type II is in audit prep, targeting 2027 H1.
+GDPR-aligned data handling, a DPA available on /dpa, and the sub-processor list on /legal/subprocessors.
+ACL mirroring, audit logging, BYOK for Anthropic, and per-company key isolation are enforced in code, not just promised in policy.What happens when an agent action goes wrong?

-BYOK Anthropic ships today.
-Paste a key from /app/admin/byok and every Claude call (Ask synthesis, decision extraction, devil's advocate, drafting) routes through it.
-Keys are encrypted at rest with AES-256-GCM, decrypted only at request time, and the last four characters are stored as a hint.
-AWS Bedrock and Azure OpenAI BYOK are on the next release roadmap.
+BYOK Anthropic ships today on the Enterprise plan.
+Paste a key from /app/admin/byok and every Claude call (answering, decision extraction, the devil's advocate, drafting) runs through it.
+Keys are encrypted at rest with AES-256-GCM, decrypted only when a request is made, and only the last four characters are kept as a hint.
+Google Gemini, AWS Bedrock, and Azure OpenAI BYOK are self-serve too on Enterprise: add your credentials at /app/admin/byok, test the connection, and matching calls route to your own key or cloud.

 Skills and AI features